 In this test, I set up a WordPress website which was monitored once every minute.
 This is going to show the host’s overall availability – response times show how quick it is and uptime percentages show how often it is down.

-During the testing period, 1and1 hosting suffered from one major downtime – on the 24th of August.
-It was big – took 51 minutes on our server.
+Of course, it wouldn’t be a fair review if we didn’t dig deeper and tried finding some genuine issues.
+So we did – turns out that during the testing period, 1and1 hosting suffered from one major downtime.
+It happened on the 24th of August, 2017 and was pretty – took 51 minutes on our server.
 It appears to have been a pretty big outage, as many people have reported their websites going offline on that day.

 Apart from that, our website had no more downtimes exceeding 5 minutes.
 Therefore, it can be concluded that 1and1 is not exempt from problems – but most of the time it delivers stable speeds and decent uptimes.